flutter/website/src/docs/cookbook/design/orientation.md

 ---
 title: Updating the UI based on orientation
 prev:
-  title: "Exporting fonts from a package"
+  title: Exporting fonts from a package
   path: /docs/cookbook/design/package-fonts
 next:
-  title: "Using Themes to share colors and font styles"
+  title: Using Themes to share colors and font styles
   path: /docs/cookbook/design/themes
 ---